 We all know that downtown Portland is loaded with swanky wine bars but what about the suburbs?
-If you’re looking to expand your wine horizons or meet up with friends for an earthy glass of Pinot without making the trek downtown, here are a few places to try.
+If you’re looking to expand your wine horizons or meet up with friends for an earthy glass of Oregon Pinot without making the trek downtown, here are a few places to try.
 Some have outside tasting, others just bottle pickup.
 Be sure to call ahead.

 Corkscrew Wine Bar

-Get there: Open daily.
-1665 SE Bybee Blvd., Portland (Sellwood neighborhood)
+Get there: 1665 SE Bybee Blvd., Portland (Sellwood neighborhood)

-Get there: Open Tuesday-Sunday; closed Monday.
-7829 SW Capitol Hwy, Portland (Multnomah Village)
+Get there: 7829 SW Capitol Hwy, Portland (Multnomah Village)

 In the heart of quaint Old Town Sherwood is 503 Uncorked, located on the bottom floor of an historic bank building.
 Warm woods, brick accents, an original bank vault (now a wine vault), and comfy club chairs make this wine bar a relaxing gathering spot.
-Owner Deb Yannariello centers her list of beverage offerings around Northwest wines, and a few local beers, ciders, and distilled spirits.
+Owners Deb Yannariello and Eryn Ross center their list of beverage offerings around Northwest wines, and a few local beers, ciders, and distilled spirits.
 Try a homemade flatbread pizza or a lemony Caesar Salad if you’re feeling peckish.
 Or pick up and fill a 503 wine or beer growler for home.
-Regular events include live music, trivia nights, Tuesday all-night happy hour, Wednesday wine tastings, and more.
-Website.
+Regular events include live music, Wine-O Bingo (every other Tuesday), daily Happy Hour from 3-5pm.

 Open Tuesday-Saturday with limited seating indoors or outdoors in a heated tent (dress warmly).
 Reservations strongly encouraged.
 Call ahead for takeout or curbside pickup.